UCLA Bruins: Basketball (men)

 Several of the most revered championships were won by the Men's Basketball team under coaches John Wooden and Jim Harrick.
 The rich legacy of UCLA basketball has produced 11 NCAA championships – 1964, 1965, 1967, 1968, 1969, 1970, 1971, 1972, 1973, 1975, and 1995.
 From 1971 to 1974, UCLA won 88 consecutive men's basketball games, an NCAA record for men.
 Recent UConn Huskies women's basketball teams have set overall NCAA basketball records with 90-game and (ongoing) 91-game winning streaks.
 The 35-year period (1940–1974) preceding and including the UCLA streak was characterized by less dynasties, however: 20 different men's teams won titles during that span.
 In comparison, the women's game to date has produced 35% less (tournament) parity, with 13 schools winning all 35 titles offered since its inception.

 Past rosters of UCLA basketball teams have included greats such as Rafer Johnson who was the 1960 Olympic Decathlon Champion, Gail Goodrich, Kareem Abdul-Jabbar (then known as Lew Alcindor), Bill Walton, Reggie Miller and Walt Hazzard.
 The Bruins also had a winning record for 54 consecutive seasons from the 1948–1949 season to the 2001–2002 season.

 In recent years, UCLA Men's Basketball was returned to prominence under Coach Ben Howland.
 Between 2006 and 2008, UCLA has been to three consecutive Final Fours, while UCLA's players have received numerous awards, most notably Arron Afflalo, a 2007 First-Team All American and the Pac-10 Player of the Year, and Kevin Love, a 2008 First-Team All American and the Pac-10 Player of the Year.
 UCLA has produced the most NBA Most Valuable Player Award winners, six of them by Abdul-Jabbar and one by Walton, who was Abdul-Jabbar's successor.

 In March 2013, UCLA relieved head men's basketball coach Ben Howland of his duties after UCLA dropped an 83–63 decision to Minnesota in a second-round game of the NCAA tournament.
 The current head coach is Mick Cronin, former head coach at Cincinnati.

 Basketball (women)

 In the 1977–78 season, the women's basketball team, with a 27–2 record, were the AIAW Champions under head coach Billie Moore.
 The 2014–15 team won the 2015 WNIT championship by defeating the West Virginia Mountaineers 62–60 on April 4, 2015.
+In the 2024 season, the UCLA women's basketball team made it to the NCAA final four for the first time in program history (having done so in the AIAW in 1978 and 1979), under coach Cori Close.